GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex5.md

 ::::

-# Exercise 5: Aggregate and Assess G2P Money Transfers in Pakistan
+# Exercise 5: Aggregate and Assess G2P Money Transfers in Pakistan <a id="exercise-5-aggregate-and-assess-g2p-money-transfers-in-pakistan"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 :::{card}
 __Aim of the exercise:__